1. The G-spot is named after a German gynecologist.

 Just like the clitoris, the size of the G-spot is affected by your sexual mood.
 It may be as small as a pea at times, but will expand over the area of your vaginal wall when you’re turned on.
-People have reported that it feels somewhat like a walnut to the touch.
+People have reported that it feels somewhat like a squishy walnut to the touch, especially when very aroused.

 4. The G-spot drives female ejaculation through the Skene’s gland.

 It’s believed that female ejaculation occurs through the Skene’s gland when the G-spot is aroused.
 This gland is like the male prostate.
 Anatomically speaking, not all women can ejaculate, because some women’s urethra opening may be deeper inside the vagina and can get blocked via G-spot stimulation.